Why study Diploma in Languages?

 Minimum entrance requirements

-This diploma must be undertaken with an undergraduate degree course.
+This diploma must be undertaken with an undergraduate or postgraduate degree course.
 Please note approval from the faculty/university offering the main degree is required.

 University entrance requirements